Jacob Two-Two

-The cover of the first book of the series.

 Jacob Two-Two is a series of children's books written by Canadian author Mordecai Richler: Jacob Two-Two Meets the Hooded Fang (1975), Jacob Two-Two and the Dinosaur (1987) and Jacob Two-Two's First Spy Case (1995) written by Mordecai Richler, and Jacob Two-Two on the High Seas (2009) written by Cary Fagan.
+Jacob Two-Two Meets the Hooded Fang won the inaugural Ruth & Sylvia Schwartz Children's Book Award.

 Series overview

 Jacob is the youngest child of five and has to say things twice because people do not hear him the first time, which lead to his distinctive nickname.
 The character was once believed to have been inspired by Jacob Richler, the author's youngest son.
 Every character in Jacob's family has the same name as their counterpart in the real Richler family.
 However, despite the names, Richler stated that the characters were not based on his family.

 Adaptations

 Jacob Two-Two Meets the Hooded Fang has twice been filmed, in 1978 and 1999, the latter film starring Gary Busey as the villainous Hooded Fang.
 The titles by Mordecai Richler have inspired an animated TV series Jacob Two-Two (TV series) produced by Nelvana, in Canada in English on YTV and in French on VRAK TV (French), and in the United States on Qubo.